chudkowsky/howcryptoworksbook/Chapter_14_Quantum_Resistance.md

 The **NIST Post-Quantum Cryptography** program finalized standards on August 13, 2024, establishing three primary algorithms: **ML-KEM (Kyber)** for key encapsulation, **ML-DSA (CRYSTALS-Dilithium)** for signatures, and **SLH-DSA (SPHINCS+)** for hash-based signatures.
 In March 2025, **HQC** was selected as an additional KEM standard. **Falcon** is expected as a future signature standard (NIST "FN-DSA", planned FIPS 206) but remains under development.

-This timeline puts immense pressure on the entire ecosystem—migration to quantum-resistant cryptography will require extensive coordination across all participants.
+This timeline puts immense pressure on the entire ecosystem since migration to quantum-resistant cryptography will require extensive coordination across all participants.
 The practical risk today centers on **harvest-now, forge-later** attacks against data and signatures that expose public keys.

 ---